oml1111/EIOtraining/README.md

 8. Support for multiple languages (3p) - Handled in main.py and in templates.
 Pages that ordinary users can access are in both Estonian and English
 9. Authentication (3p) - Handled mainly in main.py and login.js.
 You can now log in with your Google account.
 10. AJAX (3p) - Handled in utils.js, news.html and main.py.
 In the index page, you can search news by creator username.
 Leave blank to fetch all news.
 You can create news on the '/newpost' page.
-11. Automated Tests - Created using Selenium IDE.
+11. Automated Tests (6p) - Created using Selenium IDE.
 Contained in the 'tests/' folder
+12. Optimization (6p) - I used "Google PageSpeed" and "WebPageTest".
+The optimization process is described in the "optimization" folder.